 The war-torn lands of Afghanistan are still a dangerous place to traverse for expatriates and expat employers.
 It is vital that you make sure that you are covered for possible terrorist threats, whether you are working in the capital city Kabul or elsewhere.
-Kidnapping from groups such as the Taliban or basic outlaws are very real risks.
+Kidnapping from groups such as the Taliban or basic outlaws is very real risks.
 Luckily our firm is extremely experienced in covering employees sent to work in Afghanistan from international companies and organizations.

-Healthcare in Afghanistan
+Healthcare System in Afghanistan

 Insurance Plans for Afghanistan

 Expat Financial has a great deal of experience in covering expatriate employees in Afghanistan and help inform you of the possible hazards you may encounter while living in Afghanistan.
 Here is a list of different types of insurance coverage you will want if you are planning to become an expatriate or travel in Afghanistan:

 - International Health Insurance

 - Expat Life and Disability Insurance

 - Evacuation Coverage

 - Group Expat Insurance Plans

 If you require a quote for Afghan insurance, contact Expat Financial today for a quote.
 We can also search the market for insurance plans for local nationals in Afghanistan.
 Please send along any relevant risk information that may be available.